Pac-12 Conference: Pacific-10

-Pac-12
+"Legacy" Pac-12

 In early June 2010, there were reports that the Pac-10 was considering adding up to six teams to the conference: the University of Texas, Texas A&M University, Texas Tech University, the University of Oklahoma, Oklahoma State University, and the University of Colorado.

-On June 10, 2010, the University of Colorado Boulder officially accepted an invitation to join the Pac-10 Conference, effective starting with the 2012–2013 academic year.
+On June 10, 2010, the University of Colorado Boulder accepted an invitation to join the Pac-10 Conference, effective starting with the 2012–2013 academic year.
 The school later announced it would join the conference a year earlier than previously announced, in the 2011–2012 academic year.

 On June 15, 2010, a deal was reached between Texas and the Big 12 Conference to keep Texas, Texas A&M, Texas Tech, Oklahoma, and Oklahoma State in the Big 12.
 Following Texas' decision, the other Big 12 schools that had been rumored candidates to join the Pac-10 announced they would remain in the Big 12.
 This deal effectively ended the Pac-10's ambition to potentially become a sixteen-team conference.

-On June 17, 2010, the University of Utah officially accepted an invitation to join the Pac-10 Conference, effective starting July 2011.
+On June 17, 2010, the University of Utah accepted an invitation to join the Pac-10 Conference, effective starting July 2011.
 Utah was a member of the Western Athletic Conference (WAC) with Arizona and Arizona State before those two left for the Pac-10 in 1978.
 The Utes left an expanded WAC with seven other schools in 1999 to form the new Mountain West Conference.
 Utah became the first "BCS Buster" to join a BCS conference, having played in (and won) two BCS games beforehand.

 On July 27, 2010, the conference unveiled a new logo and announced that the Pac-10 would be renamed the Pac-12 when Utah and Colorado formally joined in July 2011.
 On October 21, the Pac-12 announced that its football competition would be split into two divisions—a North Division comprising the Pacific Northwest and Bay Area schools, and a South Division comprising the Mountain Time Zone and Southern California schools.
-On July 1, 2011, the Pac-12 assumed its current alignment when both Colorado and Utah officially joined as full members.
+On July 1, 2011, the Pac-12 assumed its 12-team alignment when both Colorado and Utah officially joined as full members.

 On August 15, 2012, the conference debuted the Pac-12 Network.
 It was the third college sports conference to launch a dedicated network, and the first to completely fund and own their own network outright.

-Since 2014, the conference has been headquartered in San Francisco, California, with the conference moving to working remotely once the lease expires in June 2023.
-It had been based in the nearby East Bay suburb of Walnut Creek since the late 1970s.
+The conference had been based in Walnut Creek since the late 1970s until August 2014.
+Since 2014, the conference was headquartered in San Francisco, California, with the conference moving to working remotely once the lease expires in June 2023.
+The Pac-12 Network and meeting space for headquarters employees are now located at Bishop Ranch in San Ramon, an East Bay suburb.